google/WebFundamentals/src/site/getting-started/your-first-multi-screen-site/responsive.markdown

 Tables are very hard to get right on devices that have a narrow viewport and need special consideration.

-We recommend on a narrow viewport that you make your table into two rows, the heading and transposing the cells in a row to make the columnar.
+We recommend on a narrow viewport that you make your table into two rows, transposing the heading and cells in a row to make the columnar.

 <video controls poster="images/responsivetable.png" style="width: 100%;">
   <source src="videos/responsivetable.mov" type="video/mov"></source>